LennaHammer/English/EVP/out/words_adjective.md

 ## 1496. universal ## adjective
 /ˌjuː.nəˈvɜr.səl/
 [B2]relating to everyone in the world, or to everyone in a particular group
-- a universal truth
+- a universal `truth`
-- Food is a subject of almost universal interest.
+- Food is a subject of almost universal `interest`.
-- The new reforms have not met with universal approval within the government.
+- The new reforms have not met with universal `approval` within the government.
-- Kittens and puppies have an almost universal appeal.
+- Kittens and puppies have an almost universal `appeal`.

 ## 1497. unlimited ## adjective
 /ʌnˈlɪm.ət̬.ɪd/